aliebald/MiLight-Controller/README.md

 [Beat Detection Algorithms](https://www.gamedev.net/reference/articles/article1952.asp)
 by Frédéric Patin.
 If you are interested in this topic, a more in depth description and more complex algorithms, I can recommend his article.
-Please Note the beat detection algorithm used in this project is not exactly what he describes.
+Please note the beat detection algorithm used in this project is not exactly what he describes.

 An alternative implementation, better suited for music with a lot of noise, may come in the feature, but the current version already works pretty well.